Su Bingtian: Early life

-It was also during middle school that Su met his life-long best friend and love of his life Yanfang Lin whom he later married.
+It was also during middle school that Su met his wife Yanfang Lin, whom he described as "his life-long best friend and love of his life."

 Career

 Early career

 Su's career started with his entry into the Guangdong provincial track and field team in China, known for its history of producing outstanding national-level Chinese short distance sprinters and warm weather year-round which is conducive to outdoor track training.
-His first professional track coach and mentor Yuan Guoqiang was the first Chinese 100m national record holder in the early 80s at the start of digital-timing era and was a short (5'6) sprinter himself.
+His first professional track coach and mentor Yuan Guoqiang was the first Chinese 100 m national record holder in the early 80s at the start of digital-timing era and was a short (5'6) sprinter himself.
 When Su's admittance into Guangdong Dong track and field team was met with initial resistance by other coaches, Yuan Guoqiang took special notice of Su's personality, stride frequency and stride tempo, whom other coaches easily passed on and overlooked for his supposed lack of talent due to Su's short stature at the time.
 According to Yuan, Su was "methodical, professional, absolutely concentrated, and an intelligent runner.
-Few athletes I coached was as committed as he was to the sports".
+Few athletes I coached were as committed as he was to the sports".

 Su broke onto the continental scene with three straight wins in the 100 metres on the Asian Grand Prix series in May 2009.
-His first medal came in the 4×100 metres relay at the 11th Chinese Games later that year, where he helped the Guangdong team including Liang Jiahong and Wen Yongyi to the gold medal.
+His first medal came in the 4 × 100 metres relay at the 11th Chinese Games later that year, where he helped the Guangdong team including Liang Jiahong and Wen Yongyi to the gold medal.

 He also began representing China internationally that year and shortly after the national games he won the gold medal over 60 metres at the 2009 Asian Indoor Games, running a personal best of 6.65 seconds.
 He was selected for the relay at the 2009 Asian Athletics Championships and won a silver medal alongside Guo Fan, Liang Jiahong and Zhang Peimeng.
 He took the individual 100 m title at the East Asian Games, defeating Japanese rival Shintaro Kimura.

 He equalled the Chinese indoor record in the 60 m in Chengdu in 2010, running 6.58 seconds.
 At the 2010 Asian Games he won the relay gold with a national and Games record time.